mrBigJS/d3-simpleCharts/README.md

 You can customize almost every main aspect of new created chart by feeding in legal CSS and SVG attributes to the graphs.
 These attributes are listed & documented openly on *W3C's* sites, like:

 *www.w3schools.com*
+.

 **Key Features Briefly**

-* Data input from shortcode / external files on server.
+1. Chart type switcher buttons to compare data different ways.
-* New chart's position control based on CSS.
+1. New chart's vertical position control based on CSS.
-* New chart's look & feel control based on CSS.
+1. New chart's total look & feel control based on CSS.
+1. Smooth gradient coloring of each bar of chart available by request.
-* Many charts on the same page, no problem.
+1. Many embedded charts on the same page, no problem.
-* Supporting W3C's globally recognized web standards: DOM, SVG, and CSS.
+1. Supporting W3C's globally recognized web standards: DOM, SVG, and CSS.
+.

+**Data input and output**

+* Data importing from shortcode / external files (CSV/TSV/JSON) on server.
+* Exporting: Excel and JSON formats (eq big data).
+* Optional smart parsing of 2x2 matrix data points files row by row.
+.

+**Software Upgrades & Further Development**

+* Distributed development via GitHub too (welcome to fork and improve core's code for "d3-simpleCharts", note BIG 'C' in name).
-* Supporting D3 developers society for powerfull JS graphics (on GitHub).
+* Supporting D3 (eq data driven documents) developers society for powerfull JS graphics (d3.js on GitHub).

-All software is written also in a style that should be easy to expand & understand for any normal web developer of WP & PHP language.
+All software is written also in a style that should be easy to expand & understand for any normal web developer of WordPress, DOM, JS & PHP languages.

-Also, there is left on purpose a plenty of 'console.info()' debugging calls for essential variables of JS that you can activate in order to see what is really going on when SVG drawing takes its place (= consoles of FireBug & Chrome).
+Also, there is left on purpose a plenty of 'console.info(foo)' debugging calls for those essential variables of JS that you can activate in order to see what is really going on when SVG drawing takes its place (= consoles of FireBug & Chrome).

 D3 lib is abit tricky to grasp at first - take your time & fill your coffee machine :-)

-Documentation for shortcode's all arguments is coming soon when we just shall find out enough time - after business hours - to write it down.
+Documentation for shortcode's all arguments is coming soon (at Wiki of GitHub) when we just find out enough time - after business hours - to write it all down.
 Please, be patient.

 **HAPPY Charting on WordPress !**